-To avoid straying into 'dad dance' territory when it comes to movement, let's opt for a contemporary style infused with a few classical touches that fluctuate between moments of rest and high-impact activity that make this feel like a dynamic 30-second spot.
+To avoid straying into 'dad dance' territory, let's opt for a contemporary style, infused with a few classical touches - fluctuating between moments of rest and dynamic, high-impact activity.

 The choreography should capture the interplay of freedom and support the hearing tech offers.
-It also needs to be designed in a way that gradually reveals our performers, so rather than making it obvious that they are in their 50s, we want the audience to believe that these are people in their physical prime.
+It also needs to be designed in a way that gradually reveals our performers, so rather than making it obvious they are in their 50s, we want the audience to believe that these are people in their physical prime.

-Jacob Jonas, Pina Bausch, and Wayne McGregor are choreographers whose work is powerful yet elegant and would be a great fit for this style, although I'm open to other suggestions.
+Jacob Jonas, Pina Bausch, and Wayne McGregor are choreographers whose work is powerful yet elegant.
+They would be a great fit for this style, although I'm open to other suggestions.